-On the Institutional Governance.
-The municipality filled five top management positions.
-The Position of the Senior Manager corporate services was vacant from the first of April 2022.
+On the Institutional Governance, the municipality filled five top management positions.
+The Position of the Senior Manager Corporate Services was vacant from 1 April 2022.

 The Municipality received MIG funds of R 86 758 000 (plus 28 000 000 additional funding received)